-The Prevent programme must not involve any covert activity against people or communities.
-However, specified authorities may need to share personal information to ensure, for example, that a person at risk of radicalisation is given appropriate support (for example on the Channel programme).
-Information sharing must be assessed on a case-by-case basis and is governed by legislation.
-To ensure the rights of individuals are fully protected, the College ensures that information sharing agreements are in place at a local level.
+Woking College understands that the Prevent programme must not involve any covert activity against people or communities.
+However, we recognise that we may need to share personal information to ensure, for example, that a person at risk of radicalisation is given appropriate support (for example on the Channel programme).
+Information sharing will be assessed on a case-by-case basis and is governed by legislation.
+To ensure the rights of individuals are fully protected, the College ensures that information sharing agreements are in place at a local level e.g with the police.

-When considering sharing personal information, the College should take account of the following:
+When considering sharing personal information, the College will take account of the following:

 - Necessity and proportionality: personal information should only be shared where it is strictly necessary to the intended outcome and proportionate to it.
-Key to determining the necessity and proportionality of sharing information will be the professional judgement of the risks to an individual or the public. - Consent: wherever possible the consent of the person concerned should be obtained before sharing any information about them. - Power to share: the sharing of data by public sector bodies requires the existence of a power to do so, in addition to satisfying the requirements of the Data Protection Act 1998 and the Human Rights Act 1998. - GDPR: in engaging with non-public bodies, the specified authority should ensure that they are aware of their own responsibilities under GDPR.
+Key to determining the necessity and proportionality of sharing information will be the professional judgement of the risks to an individual or the public. - Consent: wherever possible the consent of the person concerned should be obtained before sharing any information about them. - Power to share: the sharing of data by public sector bodies requires the existence of a power to do so, in addition to satisfying the requirements of the Data Protection Act 1998 and the Human Rights Act 1998. - GDPR: in engaging with non-public bodies, Woking College should ensure that they are aware of their own responsibilities under GDPR.

-Where a member of staff has any concerns about a student, as a matter of urgency they should refer the matter to Laura Cook (Designated Safeguarding Lead) or, in her absence, a member of the Safeguarding Team (DDSL).
+Where a member of staff has any concerns about a student, as a matter of urgency they should refer the matter to Helena Clarke (Designated Safeguarding Lead) or, in her absence, Sophie Mngoma (Associate Director Pastoral) or another member of the Safeguarding Team (DDSL).
 There may be some circumstances where the College, in the course of Prevent-related work, identifies someone who may already be engaged in illegal terrorist-related activity.
-People suspected of being involved in such activity should be referred to the police by the Designated Safeguarding Officer or his delegated alternative.
+People suspected of being involved in such activity should be referred to the police by the Designated Safeguarding Lead or their delegated alternative.